Paget's disease of the nipple is usually associated with breast cancer.

 - using tissue from another part of your body to create a new breast

-The reconstruction can be carried out at the time of your mastectomy or at a later stage.
-You should discuss your options fully with your surgeon and breast nurse before making a decision.
+The reconstruction can be carried out at the same time as your mastectomy or at a later stage.
+You should fully discuss your options with your surgeon and breast nurse before making a decision.

 For example, it may be possible to have reconstructive surgery after breast-conserving surgery to improve the appearance of your breast and create a nipple.